Amnoshield/Recycled-Cybernetics/README.md

 By Pixabay:  "Sword sound 2", "Forest wind and birds", "RUNNING 1", "Swish Sound", "Metronome", "Gooey Squish", "Knife Stab Sound Effect", "COUCH HIT AND SWISH_44100", "energy hum", "Simple Zaps", "Knife throw 2", "running in grass", "Sword Hit", "Sword Slash with a Designed Impact", "gear-spinning-loop", and "Locker Slam 1"

 Not by Pixabay:
--"Robot Heavy Mechanical Footsteps" by DavidDumaisAudio
+- "Robot Heavy Mechanical Footsteps" by DavidDumaisAudio

--"Metal Whoosh Hit 10" by floraphonic
+- "Metal Whoosh Hit 10" by floraphonic

--"Metal Hit 94" by floraphonic
+- "Metal Hit 94" by floraphonic

--"Tap Notification" by lucadialessandro
+- "Tap Notification" by lucadialessandro

  -"Mouse Click" by SoundReality

 ----------------
 Music:
-- by Montogoronto
+- ”Digital Duel - Electronic fight song” by Montogoronto
--”Street Fight” by DSTechnician
+- ”Street Fight” by DSTechnician

 ----------------
-Shader:
+Shader(s):
--”VHS and CRT monitor effect” by pend00
+- ”VHS and CRT monitor effect” by pend00

 ----------------
 All links: